-- the banks will neither make nor maintain, and Company will no longer be entitled to have, any borrowings with an interest rate based on the LIBO Rate.
-Instead, the interest rate on the Credit Facilities will be based on the US Base Rate (as defined in the Credit Agreement); - for the quarters ending December 31, 2021 and following, the Fixed Coverage Ratio remained at 1.15:1.00 but with the 12-month calculation period for determining compliance with the ratio commencing on July 1, 2021 on a cumulative basis; - the Company is required to maintain a minimum Liquidity of \$10,000; - the maximum availability under the Revolving Facility was reduced to \$15,000; - the rate of interest that would otherwise apply at any time the Senior Debt to EBITDA Ratio was equal to or more than 2.75:1.00 was increased by 0.25%; and - the standby fee that would have applied at any time the Senior Debt to EBITDA Ratio was equal to or more than 2.75:1.00 was increased by 0.05%.
+- the Lenders will neither make nor maintain, and Company will no longer be entitled to have, any borrowings with an interest rate based on the LIBO Rate.
+Instead, the interest rate on the Credit Facilities will be based on the US Base Rate; - for the quarters ending December 31, 2021 and following, the Fixed Coverage Ratio remained at 1.15:1.00 but with the 12-month calculation period for determining compliance with the ratio commencing on July 1, 2021 on a cumulative basis: - the Company is required to maintain a minimum Liquidity of \$7,500; - the maximum availability under the Revolving Facility was reduced to \$15,000; - the rate of interest that would otherwise apply at any time the Senior Debt to EBITDA Ratio was equal to or more than 2.75:1.00 was increased by 0.25%; and - the standby fee that would have applied at any time the Senior Debt to EBITDA Ratio was equal to or more than 2.75:1.00 was increased by 0.05%.